Quick Summary

 Now, go to the app.py file and create the other functions required.

-The “login_user” function will generate tokens to allow only registered users to access and manipulate a set of API operations against the Books table.
+We create a ‘token_required(f)’ function that will generate tokens to allow only registered users to access and manipulate a set of API operations against the Books table.

 Simply paste the following code after the database model for both tables.